Which are the Most Expensive Stocks in the World?

-For example, if they buy a share for $90 today, and its price grows up to $135 in a year, their profit would be $45 or 50% of the invested funds.
+For example, if they buy a share for $90 today, and its price rises up to $135 in a year, their profit would be $45 or exactly 50% of the invested funds.

-They earned a profit when this share price was up.
+They earned a profit when this share price went up.

-It is also believed that stocks of the most valuable companies are always increasing in price.
+It is also believed that stocks from the most valuable companies are always increasing in price.

-In this article, we would like to present the list of those companies which has the highest share price as of May 8, 2018.
+In this article, we would like to present a list of companies with the highest share price as of January 7, 2019.

 Meet 10 the Most Expensive Stocks in the World